Install Env from Marketplace

 -

-Configure EKS (Optional, required when deploying the AutoMQ data plane to EKS): After installing the BYOC environment console, if you intend to deploy the AutoMQ data plane cluster to EKS, you need to first prepare the EKS cluster post-environment setup and then configure it in the AutoMQ console to deploy the AutoMQ cluster to EKS.
-For documentation on preparing EKS and completing subsequent deployment, please refer to Deploy to AWS EKS▸.
+Configure EKS (Optional, Required when Deploying AutoMQ Data Plane to EKS): After installing the BYOC environment console, if you intend to deploy the AutoMQ data plane cluster to EKS, you need to prepare the EKS cluster first, then configure it to the AutoMQ console once the environment installation is complete.
+For the documentation on preparing EKS and completing subsequent deployments, please refer to Deploy to AWS EKS▸.

 -

-Using AutoMQ via WebUI: Access the console address returned in step 3 through a web browser, enter the initial username and password to access the environment console, create an instance, and experience the product features.
+Using AutoMQ through WebUI: Access the console address provided in Step 3 using your browser.
+Enter the initial username and password to log into the environment console, where you can create instances and explore product features.
 Experience AutoMQ▸

 -